breezy-weather/breezy-weather/weather-unit/README.md

 ## Distance

-Android translations are only in English, French and Esperanto at the moment.

 | Unit          | `NumberFormatter` | `MeasureFormat` | Android translations |
 |---------------|-------------------|-----------------|----------------------|
 | Meter         | Android >= 11     | Android 7 to 10 | Android < 7          |